 A seemingly perfect gentleman from a poor family, Wickham turns out to be the Bennet family's worst nightmare.
+(Although "Wickham" sounds so close to the word "wicked" that Austen gives half the game away the first time we meet this jerk.
+Coincidence?
+Eh, probably not.)

-Still, if Darcy's deal is learning to be a gentleman on the outside and not just the inside, then Wickham is basically the total reverse of that.
-He is super-charming, really good looking, great to be with, and generally delightful to all the senses.
 Everyone in Meryton is fooled, and Elizabeth even thinks about him in a marriageable kind of way.
 In reality, though?
-Boy, is he awful.
-When we get to the reveal, it's crazy how many terrible skeletons are hanging in Wickham's closet.
-Financial chicanery?
+Let's count the skeletons hanging in his closet: Financial chicanery?
 Check.
 Character assassination of his closest friends and allies?
 Check.
 Attempted seduction of one underage girl?
 Check.
 Successful seduction of another one?
 Followed by some heavy-duty extortion to agree to marry her?
 Indeed.

 (And before you go, "Hey, didn't everyone marry at 15 back then?"—nope.
 Most women in the early nineteenth century actually married in their early twenties, just a few years younger than today's average.)

 His appearance was greatly in his favour; he had all the best part of beauty, a fine countenance, a good figure, and very pleasing address.
 The introduction was followed up on his side by a happy readiness of conversation—a readiness at the same time perfectly correct and unassuming; (15.8)